How Long Do Isopods Live?

 How Long Do Isopod Colonies Last?

-While individual isopods only live for a few years, colonies can last indefinitely if conditions remain suitable.
+While individual isopods live for a few years, colonies can last indefinitely if conditions remain stable.

 Final Thoughts

-Most terrestrial isopods live between one and three years depending on the species and environmental conditions.
+Most isopods live between one and three years, but their colonies can thrive indefinitely under the right conditions.